-The policy ensures that all dwellings are supported by storage for bins and cycles.
-Storage space for cycles could be provided separately or be accommodated within suitable large garages.
+The policy ensures that all dwellings are supported by storage for bins .
 Such facilities could be provided collectively for development of flats or apartments.

 The intention is for this policy to augment Policies S3 and H1 of the adopted Local Plan, High Peak Borough Council, April 2016.
 Policies EQ3, EQ4, EQ6, and H3 of the Local Plan deal with development within the open countryside and Green Belt.